swiftlang/swift-evolution/proposals/NNNN-unlock-existential-types-for-all-protocols.md

 Furthermore, dynamic environments are also known to lack type information.
 Therefore value-level abstraction can be exploited in cases such as previewing an application, where the application's components are dynamically replaced, in the file system where a file representing an unknown type might be stored, and in server environments, where various types could be exchanged between different computers.

-Morover, the availability of an existential types for a given protocol is sometimes quite unintuitive.
-That is, today, a protocol qualifies for an existential type provided that it lacks any `Self` or associated type requirements; however, the associated types of a protocol can be fixed via the same-type constraint.
+Morover, the availability of an existential type for a given protocol is sometimes quite unintuitive.
+That is, today, a protocol qualifies for an existential type provided that it lacks any associated type or non-covariant `Self` requirements; however, the associated types of a protocol can be fixed via the same-type constraint.
 As a result, [post](https://forums.swift.org/t/making-a-protocols-associated-type-concrete-via-inheritance/6557) after [post](https://forums.swift.org/t/constrained-associated-type-on-protocol/38770) has been created asking for this restriction's removal:

 ```swift
 protocol User: Identifiable